Sawantwadi: Lacquerwares

-The craft of lacquerware was introduced in Sawantwadi around the end of 17th century by the Telangana Brahmins who came from Andhra Pradesh to hold discourses in Dharmashastra with Khem Sawant III, the then ruler of Sawantwadi.
-Khem Sawant III was also a patron of arts and music.

-This craft and the community of artisans, the Chitaris further flourished under the Royal Patronage of the Rulers of Sawantwadi, the Sawant Bhonsles.
-During the 18th and the 19th centuries, various schools of this craft were started in Sawantwadi.
+The craft of lacquerware was introduced in Sawantwadi around the end of 17th century by the Telangana Brahmins who came from Andhra Pradesh.During the 18th and the 19th centuries, various schools of this craft were started in Sawantwadi.
 The Ganjifa cards were made from paper that were covered with a mixture of tamarind seed powder and oil, painted and coated with lac.
 Presently, the painting of floral borders and motifs and mythological figures is done with water-based tempera colours and these are then covered with lacquer in order to preserve and enhance their color values.

-Sawantwadi Lacquerwares was established by H. H. Rajesaheb Lt.
-Col. Shivram Sawant Bhonsle and H. H. Rajmata Satvashiladevi Bhonsle in 1971.
-Once when H.H Rajesaheb Shivramraje Bhonsle visited the Victoria and Albert Museum in London, he noticed a label reading Sawantwadi Cards.
-That’s when he learnt about the cards that were being made in Sawantwadi.
-He collected more information about it.
-After coming to Sawantwadi, he searched for the artists who would make such cards.
-He and his wife, themselves learnt the art from the 80 years old artist Pundalik Chitari who at that time would make 2 sets of Ganjifa for a year.
-They started Sawantwadi Lacquerwares to revive and promote the art of Ganjifa and Lacquerware.
-Their objective was to teach this art to the younger generation so that it can be carried forward.

 Sawantwadi museum

 Sawantwadi palace also houses a museum in few of their rooms which is mainly dedicated to the Royal Family and Ganjifa- the art of sawantwadi.

 The museum was opened in 2005 by Lt.
 Her Highness Rajmata Satvashiladevi Bhonsle.
-The museum collection includes photographs and paintings of the Royal Family Members, Coronation of the kings over the years, artworks by king and queen, Furniture used by the family, sculptures collected by the royal family and our very own Ganjifa Playing Cards.
+The museum collection includes photographs and paintings of the Royal Family Members, Coronation of the kings over the years, artworks by king and queen.